Detroit Tigers, Red Wings owner Mike Ilitch dies at age 87

-DETROIT (AP) -- Billionaire businessman Mike Ilitch, who founded the Little Caesars pizza empire before buying the Detroit Red Wings and the Detroit Tigers, and won praise for keeping the professional sports teams in the city as others relocated to new suburban stadiums, has died.
+DETROIT (AP) -- Billionaire businessman Mike Ilitch, who founded the Little Caesars pizza empire before buying the Detroit Red Wings and Detroit Tigers, won praise for keeping the professional sports teams in the city as others relocated to new suburban stadiums.

+Ilitch's family said in a statement that he died Friday at a local hospital.
 He was 87.
+No other details were provided by family spokesman Doug Kuiper.

-His family released a statement saying Ilitch died Friday at a local hospital.
-They called him a visionary who set the tone for his company and his family.
+Known simply as ''Mr. I'' to most in Michigan, his family called him a visionary who set the tone for them and his company.

-City leaders heaped praise on the man known simply as ''Mr. I'' to most in Michigan for all that he put into Detroit.

-''Mike Ilitch was more than just a shrewd, successful businessman.
-He was a Detroiter through-and-through,'' Mayor Mike Duggan said Friday night in a statement. ''Whether he was making pizza, building successful sports and entertainment franchises or supporting youth organizations in our city, Mr. I helped to bring thousands of jobs and opportunities to our city and attract millions of dollars of investment.''

-Family spokesman Doug Kuiper confirmed the death, but no other details were provided.
+''He was a strong businessman, an innovative leader and a loving family man,'' Michigan Gov. Rick Snyder said Friday. ''He was passionate about the city of Detroit and served a critical role in the city's comeback, investing time, effort and resources to help craft a better vision for Detroit.''

+Former President George W. Bush said in a statement that Ilitch was ''a self-made man with talent, drive, and a huge heart.''

+''He generously gave back to his city and made it a better place,'' Bush said.

-Ilitch and his wife, Marian, founded Little Caesars - later known for its ''Pizza!
-Pizza!'' ads featuring an animated ''Little Caesar'' - in suburban Detroit in 1959.
-They eventually grew the business into one of the world's largest carry-out pizza chains with several spin-off companies that now employ 23,000 people worldwide and posted revenues last year of $3.4 billion.
+Ilitch founded Little Caesars in 1959 in suburban Detroit with his wife, Marian.
+The business - later known for its ''Pizza!
+Pizza!'' ads featuring an animated ''Little Caesar'' - eventually grew into one of the world's largest carry-out pizza chains with several spin-off companies that now employ 23,000 people worldwide and posted revenues last year of $3.4 billion.

+''Whether he was making pizza, building successful sports and entertainment franchises or supporting youth organizations in our city, Mr. I helped to bring thousands of jobs and opportunities to our city and attract millions of dollars of investment,'' Detroit Mayor Mike Duggan said.

 ''Mike Ilitch saw the bright possibilities of Detroit's Woodward Corridor at a time that other investors had fully turned their backs on the city,'' said Rip Rapson, president and chief executive of the Troy, Michigan-based Kresge Foundation.